mikehadlow/mikehadlow.github.io/content/posts/writing-dotnet-services-for-kubernetes.md

 * Build stateless horizontally scalable services.
 See the [12 factor apps](https://12factor.net/) guidelines.
 * Use Linux containers. .NET is now cross platform and runs well on Linux.
 Avoid the bloat and inevitable friction of Windows Containers.
 * Consider the container immutable.
 Do not change the local file system.
 If you need a file system, use a volume mount.
+* One container per pod.
+Although the [sidecar pattern](https://learnk8s.io/sidecar-containers-patterns) is a popular one, it's perfectly reasonable to have a complete distributed application without a single sidecar in sight.
+Like all popular patterns, only use it if you have a real need.
 * Every application is a console application.
 Processes are managed by Kubernetes.
 HTTP services should be standalone console based web apps using the Kestrel webserver.

 One of the main advantages you'll find writing application services for Kubernetes is that the platform now provides many things that you would previously have had to include in your application.
 As I'll describe below things such as configuration, logging, metrics, and security all become simpler to implement.